Cray-HPE/docs-csm/operations/network/management_network/aruba/ntp.md

 Expected Results

-* Step 1: You can configure the NTP client
+* Step 1: Administrators can configure the NTP client
-* Step 2: You can validate the functionality using the show command
+* Step 2: Administrators can validate the functionality using the show command
 * Step 3: The system time of the switch matches the NTP server